nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Git-Concepts.md

   - Other contributors in the repository will be notified of the Pull Request and can review the changes made in the commit.
 They may either agree to accept the changes (by merging or rebasing them into the target branch) or request that the Contributor make changes to the source branch before it is accepted.
   - Another common reason branches cannot be merged is due to a merge conflict.
 For example, another Contributor may have added a commit to the target branch that conflicts with the changes made in the source branch.
 In this case, someone will need to resolve the conflict, creating an additional commit to resolve the conflict.
 This resolving commit must then be pushed to the source branch.
   - Once the review is accepted, an authorized user of the repository will complete the Pull Request, which will add the changes made in the source branch to the target branch.
+  - Other users who have Cloned the `origin` repository can now [pull from the remote repository](Synchronizing-with-Remote-Repositories.md#pull) to get your latest pushed changes.

 And that's it - the basics of working with Git!